-HC Potential of Shallow Water Miocene Carbonates in the Mediterranean Sea
+HC Potential of Shallow Water Miocene Carbonates in the Mediterranean Sea (update 2021)

 This study reviews the characteristics and distribution of the Miocene shallow water carbonates of the Mediterranean Sea and surrounding areas.
 It includes a summary of the paleogeography/paleoclimate characteristics and tectonic domains during the Miocene and a comparison between the geometries, compositions and main petrophysical properties of the carbonate settings in the area.

 Carbonate reservoirs in the Mediterranean Offshore are usually of Mesozoic age; reservoirs hosted in Miocene shallow water carbonates are limited and occur as secondary reservoir, reported mostly in the Italian onshore and offshore.
 The depositional environment is usually characterized by a ramp profile, often with some siliciclastic input.
 The discovery of Zohr Gas Field by ENI opened a completely new play concept for the Mediterranean, focusing on high relief isolated carbonate platforms; during the first exploration stages, the few available information indicated that the reservoir in the Zohr field was as old as Miocene, but later studies and more data collection allowed to confer the most part of the reservoir to Cretaceous platform.
 Nonetheless, the initial spotlight on the Miocene carbonates highlighted very promising reservoir potential of this type of deposits in the peri-Mediterranean area.